 What Does "Hazing Death" Mean?

-Hazing is naturally dangerous for the well-being of individuals.
-When a social group or organization convinces an individual to sacrifice their independence for the sake of belonging or pledging, it makes them more likely to ignore their body's natural sense of self-preservation.
-It's how students have felt compelled to drink themselves to death or suffer other forms of serious harm.
+Hazing is dangerous for the well-being of individuals.
+When a group or organization convinces an individual to sacrifice their independence for the sake of belonging or pledging, it makes them more likely to ignore their body's natural sense of self-preservation.
+It's how students have felt compelled to drink themselves to death or suffer serious harm.

 How Many Kids Have Died from Hazing?